drBenway/pixi-vn-wiki/start/canvas-images.md

 This function will return a `ImageSprite`, that you can use to manipulate the image, and it has the following parameters:

 * `alias`: Is a [alias](/start/canvas-alias.md) for the image.
 * `imageUrl` (Optional): The URL or path of the image.
 If you have initialized the [asset matrix](/start/assets-management.md#initialize-the-asset-matrix-at-project-start), you can use the alias of the texture.
-If you don't provide the url, then the alias is used as the url.
+If you don't provide the URL, then the alias is used as the URL.
 * `options` (Optional): It corresponds to the `ImageSpriteOptions` interface.

 :::tabs